jackmaden/philosophybreak/src/pages/articles/epicurus-on-why-death-should-not-concern-us/index.md

 >Death does not concern us, because as long as we exist, death is not here.
 And once it does come, we no longer exist.

-From this doctrine arose the epitaph: _Non fui, fui, non sum, non curo_ (I was not; I was; I am not; I do not care), which is inscribed on the gravestones of Epicurus’s followers and seen on many ancient gravestones of the Roman Empire.
+From this doctrine arose the popular epitaph, engraved on tombs throughout the Roman Empire: _Non fui, fui, non sum, non curo_ (I was not; I was; I am not; I do not care).

 ## No consciousness means no time